 Finally, for lovers of white walls and the crispness of a lighter paint color, Benjamin Moore’s Snowfall White is your cup of tea.
 It’s not too abrasively bright like you typically see in pure white primers, but it instead has a touch of warmth and a yellow undertone.
 For a completely streamlined aesthetic, this warm white paint works particularly well as both wall and trim color together.
 Adding in pops of color and woven textures to the decor completes the look.
 This is a lovely neutral color for wainscoting in dining rooms and entryways as well as trim color throughout.

 RELATED: Simply White vs Chantilly Lace – Comparing Top White Paint Colors

 Get your peel & stick (real) paint sample of Snowfall White – HERE!

 So, there you have it!
-Just remember that before you purchase a gallon and slap it on the wall, do a large test sample first.
+Just remember that before you purchase a gallon and slap it on the wall, order peel and stick paint samples from Samplize!
 The key is to see it in the room and take inventory of how it makes you feel in a variety of light situations (natural light in the day and night, artificial light, etc.).
-Once you’ve completed this important step, your room will come together in a flash!
+Once you’ve completed this important step, your room will come together.

 Pin this for easy reference:

 Still feeling a little apprehensive about choosing your color?
 Here is my free guide to choosing paint colors with confidence.